ThatDaveStevens/Blog/SlackModel/readme.md

 ![image](images/SlackAPI.png)<br>

-Once set-up, this is deployed into selected Slack workspace (I tested this first against a very small playground Slack workspace I created).
+Once set-up, this is deployed into selected Slack Workspace, where my User tokens can be used to access the Workspace under my registered account - giving me access to the same information I have available within the Slack desktop application.

 ## Importing the Slack data into Neo4j
 In total 3 calls are required against the Slack API, the first is to retrieve the list of channels within the Slack workspace, the API is limited to only return public channels within the workspace, so any private channels are not included.
 The second call takes the channelID and retrieves the list of users who are members of the channel; here Slack provides just the users MemberID, so a 3rd call is required to get the actual name and email addresses of the channel members.